Rak-Puu

 Corrugated cardboard and cardboard packages.
 Rivets and tape may remain.

-For example accumulators, batteries, fluorescent lamps, energy-saving lamps, paint and glue residue, varnishes, mould oil, silicon and urethane packagings, impregnated wood, concrete and grout powder
+Pay attention when handling hazardous waste.
+For example accumulators, batteries, fluorescent lamps, energy-saving lamps, paint and glue residue, varnishes, mould oil, silicon and urethane packagings, impregnated wood, concrete and grout powder are hazardous waste.

 Waste containing asbestos dust and fibres are classed as hazardous waste, which requires special treatment.
-Asbestos must be packed separately from any other waste.
+Asbestos must be delivered in tightly sealed packaging separately from any other waste.
+Mark the package with “asbestos”.
+Roofing felt is classified as asbestos, and an asbestos survey report is required to prove that the roofing felt is asbestos-free.

 For example gloves, dried brushes and rollers, styrox, plastic (not PVC), paper, mixed cleaning and sweeping waste that contains pieces of wood, wire stumps, bits of polyurethane etc.

 The South Ostrobothnia Centre for Economic Development, Transport, and the Environment (ELY Centre) has prepared instructions concerning the demolition or renovation of properties as well as the handling and sorting of demolition waste.
-Sorting instructions have been adjusted to Stormossen’s operating area.
-Read the instructions by clicking this link (only in Finnish).
+Read the instructions here (only in Finnish).

 All waste types